RobTillaart/MS4525DO_RT/README.md

 **Experimental**

-The MS4525DO library can read the sensor and give the pressure in millibar, bar or PSI.
+The MS4525DO library can read the I2C version of the sensor and return the pressure in millibar or PSI.
 Furthermore the library provides temperature in Celsius or Fahrenheit.

+Pressure is measured in 16384 "steps", from which 80% (type A) or 90% (type B) are actually used.
+This means 13107 or 14745 steps for the full range, giving at least 3 significant digits.

-NOTE: library is based upon I2C_ASDX lib so there might be some leftovers...
+Note: library is based upon I2C_ASDX library.

+Note: the library does not support the SPI version of the sensor.

 Feedback, as always, is welcome.